segmentio/segment-docs/src/engage/audiences/sql-traits.md

 Segment added the compute schedule feature on Feb 8, 2021, so traits created prior to this date will not have this option.
 If your trait lacks this feature, recreating it will make it available.

-### why do the SQL traits value showing in preview is not reflecting over the profile even after a successful sync?
+### Why do the SQL traits value showing in preview is not reflecting over the profile even after a successful sync?
+### Why doesn't the value of a SQL trait show in a user profile after a successful sync?

-The identifier which will uniquely identify the user in a SQL query (user_id or anonymous_id or email (or group_id for account traits)) should be configured in Identity resolution settings as an identifier.
-So the trait will be updated to the user profile using this identifier.
-If the identifier is not part of Identity resolution settings, then the trait value will not be updated to the user profile.
-This will be one of the potential reason for the trait not updated on user profile.
+Check that you've configured the identifier that uniquely identifies users in a SQL query (`user_id`, `anonymous_id`, `email`, or `group_id` for account traits) in Identity Resolution settings as an identifier.
+This ensures the trait is added to the user's profile with the correct identifier.
+If you don't configure the identifier in Identity Resolution settings, the trait's value is not added to the user profile.